ivan-ristovic/the-godfather/Documentation/Parts/Chickens.md

 ## Group: chicken upgrades
 <details><summary markdown='span'>Expand for additional information</summary><p>

 *Upgrade your chicken with items you can buy using your credits from WM bank.
-Invoking the group lists all upgrades available.*
+Group call lists all available upgrades.*

 **Aliases:**
 `perks, upgrade, u`